How Much Does a Bathroom Remodel Cost in Westchester County, NY?

 What a full hall-bath gut actually includes

-Full demolition to studs and joists, sistering of any rotted joists, new moisture-resistant subfloor, new PEX plumbing rough-in, new electrical with GFCI protection and dedicated circuits, vapor-barrier membrane behind the shower tile, full tile shower with a curb or curbless pan, frameless glass enclosure, custom or semi-custom vanity with stone top, new toilet, new lighting with a dedicated fan, and all new fixtures.
-A thoughtful hall bath at this tier usually also adds niche shelving, heated floors, and a dedicated exhaust vent with a timer.
+Full demolition to studs and joists, sistering of any rotted joists, new moisture-resistant subfloor, new PEX plumbing rough-in, new electrical with NEC-required GFCI protection on bathroom receptacles and a dedicated 20-amp circuit (per NEC Article 210), proper waterproofing membrane behind the shower tile, full tile shower with curb or curbless pan, frameless glass enclosure, vanity with stone top, new toilet, new lighting with a dedicated exhaust fan, and all new fixtures.
+A thoughtful hall bath at this tier usually adds niche shelving, heated floors, and an exhaust fan with a humidity-sensing or timer switch.

 The hidden scope items in a gut

-The most commonly missed line items: subfloor replacement (most Westchester homes need it in at least part of the bathroom), bathroom ventilation upgrade to code (1 CFM per square foot minimum), dedicated 20-amp GFCI circuit, any necessary framing for wall-mount vanities or fixtures, and protection of the hallway and adjacent rooms during demo.
+The most commonly missed line items: subfloor replacement (most older Westchester homes need it in at least part of the bathroom), bathroom ventilation upgrade per IRC M1505 / ASHRAE 62.2 (50 CFM intermittent or 20 CFM continuous, ducted to the exterior), dedicated 20-amp GFCI circuit, any necessary framing for wall-mount vanities or fixtures, and protection of the hallway and adjacent rooms during demo.
 Make sure your scope names each of these.
+(See the 12 scope items contractors leave vague for the full checklist.)

 Shower geometry that drives cost